syseleven/grav-docs-metakube/pages/04.tutorials/30.how-to-update-ingress-addon-to-ingress-nginx/default.en.md

 ## Why the new `ingress-nginx` helm chart repository?

-In an effort to move out of a central repository for heml charts, the nginx ingress controller developers moved out of the `stable` repository and deprecated this repository in favor of `ingress-nginx`.
+In an effort to move out of a central repository for heml charts, the nginx ingress controller developers moved out of the `stable` central repository and deprecated this repository in favor of `ingress-nginx`.

 The development of the chart will be closer to the development of the ingress controller code, delivering more agility on updats of importante features.